Everlane/fixtural/README.md

 # Fixtural

-Fixtural makes it easy to safely download production data into a local fixtures YAML file for easy loading into your local development/test database.
+Fixtural makes it easy to safely download production data into local fixtures YAML files use in development/test databases.

 ## Installation and usage